akasou0402/akasou0402/README.md

 - 👋 Hi, I’m @akasou0402
 - 👀 I’m interested in AI & Blockchain.
-- 🌱 I’m currently learning MachineLearning & DAG.
+- 🌱 I’m currently learning new technologies.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronouns: ...